Law, Rights & Social Change

 In this module we examine theories about the relationship between law, rights and social change, using country and thematic case studies to illuminate and deepen our understanding of both the potential and the limits of what may be achieved through the language and architecture of law and rights.

-At the end of the module, we take a look at some of the critiques and debates concerning rights and their future and examine those theories critically in the light of our case studies.
+At the end of the module, we take a look at some of the critiques and debates concerning rights-based approaches and their future and examine those theories critically in the light of our case studies.
 Classes are in seminar style on the basis of readings made available in advance of class.
+We will be reading texts in critical legal studies, social sciences, and the arts and humanities.
 Seminars are presented by the course convenor with some guest seminars from colleagues in the School of Law.

 Student participation is encouraged and students will be required to prepare group presentations for some seminars.